souvik1997/ServerFramework.NET/Readme.md

 ## Usage

-Instantiate the Server with one of the five constructors:
+Instantiate the Server with one of the four constructors:

 ```C#
 var server = new Server(int port, int dataSize)